FridayLearns/Python-Quiz-/README.md

 # Python-Quiz-
-A simple program to make a quiz using python
+A simple program to make a quiz using python.
+I used Google Colab for this.

 source video : https://www.youtube.com/watch?v=NpmFbWO6HPU